LuisCastanh0/BrasileiraoSerieA-DataAnalysis/README.md

 # BrasileiraoSerieA-DataAnalysis
-Experimenting pandas, matplotlib and plotly with data from Brasileirão Serie A (2006-2023)
+Data Analysis from Brasileirão Serie A (2006-2023) Experimenting Jupyter notebook, and libraries such as pandas, matplotlib and plotly.